apache/celix/libs/jansson_ext/README.md

   path manipulation.
 - **JSON Patch (RFC 6902)** — Build and apply JSON Patch documents for programmatic JSON transformations.
+- **JSON Merge Patch (RFC 7396)** — Apply merge patch documents, where a null member removes the corresponding member and a non-object patch replaces the whole document.

 ## API